taylorjg/Angular2Dialog/README.md

 ## Future Plans

+* Add pagination functionality.
+* Add searching functionality.
 * Add frontend unit tests.
 * Add backend unit tests.
 * Add e2e (Protractor) tests (with mocked RESTful API).
-* Add real backend persistence (currently in-memory only).
-I will probably use Postgres for this.
+* ~~Add real backend persistence (currently in-memory only).
+I will probably use Postgres for this.~~
+    * _In the end, I used Redis instead_
 * ~~Make the API more RESTful by adding hypermedia links.~~
     * ~~Change the frontend to make use of these hypermedia links.~~
-* Add frontend support for pagination.
-* Add frontend support for searching.

 ## Screenshots